Digital Processes | Interview

 Some architects and designers today are using tools like artificial intelligence to generate fantastical images of structures that defy physics and can, therefore, never be built.
 How important is it to focus instead on using these technologies in ways that will genuinely benefit society?

-“We need to move away from predominantly designing singular buildings to designing systemic frameworks—rules and protocols that allow architecture to emerge dynamically rather than being predetermined.
-The future architect needs to be more of a systems designer than a form-maker.”
+That orientation also changes the scale of the work.
+The field needs to move from singular buildings toward systemic frameworks, rules, and protocols that allow architecture to evolve dynamically and arrive as a living outcome.
+In this context, the future architect needs to be more of a systems designer than a form-maker.

 Timber reclaims complexity as AI unlocks new typologies for dense, climate-forward housing. © Alisa Andrasek/RMIT

-Generative algorithms transform design from a linear, predetermined process into one of discovery—akin to gardening.
-Rather than following a fixed path, design becomes about cultivating a search space and developing algorithms that evolve alongside the designer's intent.
-In this view, design is no longer just a one-way interaction but a collaborative, evolving process where both the designer and the algorithm grow together.
-It is, at its core, an algorithmic synthesis—a dynamic interplay between creativity, exploration, and the iterative evolution of ideas.
+Generative algorithms transform design from a linear, predetermined process into a process of discovery.
+The fixed path disappears; in its place, a search space opens, with algorithms that evolve alongside the designer's intent.
+Both the designer and the algorithm grow together, in something closer to gardening than engineering.
+The process, at its core, becomes an algorithmic synthesis: a dynamic interplay between creativity, exploration, and the iterative refinement of ideas.

-The emerging AI cognition is fundamentally different from our own, and that’s precisely why it holds such potential.
+What makes this really exciting is that AI cognition works differently from our own, and that difference is the point.
 It opens up possibilities that would have seemed unthinkable before.
-In this context, architects are collaborators, co-creating with AI.
-While AI can’t yet make decisions or follow design intent on its own, it has become an invaluable tool, shaping ideas in ways that are often unexpected but deeply insightful.
+In that sense, architects are no longer sole authors.
+They become collaborators, co-creating with AI.
+The technology cannot yet make decisions or follow design intent on its own, but it shapes ideas in often unexpected and insightful ways.
+That distinction is worth keeping in mind.

 AI-generated timber ecologies envision modular habitats where architecture grows like a forest. © Alisa Andrasek/RMIT